-The Defective Product (Civil Liability) Law requires proceedings for compensation of damage to be commenced within three years from when the claimant became aware, or should reasonably have become aware, of the damage, the defect and the identity of the producer of the defective product that caused the damage.
+However, in any event the Defective Products Law requires proceedings for compensation of damage to be commenced within three years from when the claimant became aware, or should reasonably have become aware, of the damage, the defect and the identity of the producer of the defective product that caused the damage.
+It appears that this specific stipulation overrides any grace period provided by the general law on limitations.

-No claim may be made under the Law after the expiry of ten years from the time at which the actual defective product, by reason of whose defect the damage was suffered, was put into circulation, unless either:
+No claim may be made under the Defective Products Law after the expiry of ten years from the time at which the actual defective product, by reason of whose defect the damage was suffered, was put into circulation, unless either:

-- the producer or, as the case may be, the importer of the product has given an express warranty that the product can be used for a longer period; or - the injury was caused within the ten-year period but could not be reasonably discovered until sometime thereafter.
+- (a) the producer or, as the case may be, the importer of the product has given an express warranty that the product can be used for a longer period; or - (b) the injury was caused within the ten-year period but could not be reasonably discovered until later.